towolf/towolf.github.com/docs/PsychGLImageProcessing/PsychImaging.markdown

 \* 'UseFastOffscreenWindows' [Ask](/docs/Ask) for support of fast Offscreen windows.
   These use a more efficient storage, backed by OpenGL framebuffer objects \(FBO's\).
-Drawing into them isn't faster, but \*switching\* between drawing into onscreen\- and offscreen windows, or switching between drawing into different offscreen windows is faster.
+Drawing into them isn't faster, but \*switching\* between drawing into onscreen- and offscreen windows, or switching between drawing into different offscreen windows is faster.
 They also support a couple of other advanced features and performance improvements in conjunction with the imaging pipeline.